lynette-lyf/cloudmart/README.md

 3. dont know how to filter by origin in shop:
  ERROR MESSAGE - invalid literal for int() with base 10: 'Japan'

+4. Wishlist button: remove_from_wishlist not working @ catalog.template.html

 to do:
 create status bar for 1.checkout 2.payment 3.order summary
+layout for product page
+layout for wishlist and catalog